-Annie Camey Kuo is a Postdoctoral Scholar at Understanding Language/Stanford Center for Assessment, Learning, and Equity (UL/SCALE).
-Prior to joining the team, she worked with pre-service and in-service teachers and international school leaders in supporting culturally and linguistically diverse students at the University of Washington, where she received her Ph.D. in Language, Literacy, and Culture.
-Her dissertation focused on the adolescent English learner experience with problem-based learning across mainstream content areas.
-Annie also holds an M.A. from New York University in TESOL and Foreign Language Education and a B.A. in Mandarin Chinese and English from the University of California, Santa Barbara.
-She is a 1.5-generation immigrant from Taiwan and has taught ESOL at the secondary and college level in Los Angeles and New York.
-Annie’s research interest is broadly around English learners and currently focuses on the student experience and problem- and project-based learning.
+Annie Camey Kuo is the Director of Research-Practice Partnerships for the Understanding Language.
+Before coming to Stanford, she worked with teachers and international school leaders in supporting culturally and linguistically diverse students at the University of Washington, where she received her Ph.D. in Language, Literacy, and Culture.
+She also holds an M.A. from New York University in TESOL and Foreign Language Education and a B.A. in Mandarin Chinese and English from the University of California, Santa Barbara.
+Annie is a 1.5-generation immigrant from Taiwan and has taught at the secondary and community college level in New York and Los Angeles.
+Her areas of interest include project- and problem-based learning, addressing the needs of English learners at the classroom, school and district levels, and design thinking.

 Jeff Zwiers has worked for more than fifteen years as a professional developer and instructional mentor in urban school settings, emphasizing the development of literacy, thinking, and academic language for linguistically and culturally diverse students.
 He has published books and articles on reading, thinking, and academic language.
 His most recent book is Academic Conversations: Classroom Talk That Fosters Critical Thinking and Content Understandings.
 His current work at CSET focuses on developing teachers’ core practices for teaching academic language, comprehension of complex texts, and oral communication skills across subject areas.
 He holds a BA in Psychology from Stanford, an MAT in Language and Reading from Stanford, and a PhD in Education from USF.